eawag-rdm/researchdata_archiving_guide/eaw_research_data_publishing_guide.md

 ### Primary data

-Strictly speaking, *primary data* is data that is digital data that is the direct, unmodified result of observations, measurements, surveys, etc. In practice however, a modified form of that data, e.g. through format conversions or the discarding of irrelevant data, is frequently
+Strictly speaking, *primary data* is digital data that is the direct, unmodified result of observations, measurements, surveys, etc. In practice however, a modified form of that data, e.g. through format conversions or the discarding of irrelevant data, is frequently